Islamophobia in Australia: Christchurch mosque shootings (2019)

 On 15 March 2019, 51 people were killed in shooting attacks that targeted two mosques in Christchurch, New Zealand, during Jumu'ah.
 The perpetrator was identified as Brenton Tarrant, a 28-year-old who was born in Australia and lived in Grafton, New South Wales.
 Tarrant was regarded as a white nationalist and a neo-fascist who sought to foster an "atmosphere of fear" within the Muslim community.

 Independent Queensland senator Fraser Anning released a statement shortly after the attacks.
 While Anning condemned the shooting, he identified the cause as "the immigration program which allowed Muslim fanatics to migrate to New Zealand in the first place" and stated that the event reflects increasing Islamophobia in Australia and New Zealand.
 Anning's comments were roundly criticised by other Australian politicians and left-wing media.

+After October 7, 2023

 In politics

 In the 2019 Australian federal election, ten parties were listed by the "My vote matters" campaign, an initiative of the Islamic Council of Victoria, as openly Islamophobic, with a number of minor parties including such policies as well.
 Fraser Anning's Conservative National Party was included in the list.
-The issue only arose briefly as an election issue when two Liberal candidates were disendorsed after their views previously expressed on social media were publicized.
+The issue only arose briefly as an election issue when two Liberal candidates were disendorsed after their views previously expressed on social media were publicised.